pi-hole/docs/docs/routers/fritzbox.md

 After configuring the Pi-hole as the network's DNS server, the setup is complete.
 However, there is still a risk of clients trying to bypass your Pi-hole as network devices can connect directly to other, freely available, DNS servers on the Internet.
 However, this can be easily prevented by a suitable filter rule.

 !!! warning
-    Some devices or applications use hard-coded DNS servers and may not work as expected if they can't be reached.
+    Some devices or applications use hard-coded DNS servers and may not work as expected if they can't  reach the desired DNS server.
 If you observe such behavior, you can easily remove the affected device from this filter.

 If not already present, create two access profiles (e.g. "`Standard`" and "`Unrestricted`") under